timescale/pgai/DEVELOPMENT.md

    make docker_rm
    ```

-## Setup a pgai environment in a virtual machine
+## Set up a pgai environment in a virtual machine

-Best practice is to setup your developer environment in Docker.
-However, to install pgai in a virtual
-Ubuntu environment using multipass.
+To create a virtual machine using multipass with what you need to get started:

-1. To create the virtual machine, run the following command:
+1. Create the virtual machine by running the following command:

    ```bash
    make vm_create